Special Forces Brigades of the Republic of Korea Army: Special Forces Brigades

-1st Special Forces Brigade
+1st Special Forces Brigade (Airborne)

-Founded on April 1, 1958 under the name of 1st Combat Group.
+1st Special Forces Brigade was founded on April 1, 1958, under the name of 1st Combat Group.
 This was the original unit of the ROK Special Forces.
 In October 1958, it adopted the name of 1st Special Forces Group.
 And in September 1972 it became 1st Special Forces Brigade.
-The former commander of the 1st Special Forces Brigade, Chun Doo Hwan, served as President of Korea from 1980-1987.
+The former commander of the 1st Special Forces Brigade, Chun Doo Hwan, served as President of Korea from 1980 to 1988.
 Its special pocket patch emblem is the Eagle.

-3rd Special Forces Brigade
+3rd Special Forces Brigade (Airborne)

-Founded on January 18, 1969 under the name of 1st Ranger Brigade.
-On September 10, 1972 it adopted the name of 3rd Special Forces Brigade.
+Founded on January 18, 1969, under the name of 1st Ranger Brigade.
+On September 10, 1972, it adopted the name of 3rd Special Forces Brigade.
 It is well known among the other brigades for its excellence in Tae Kwon Do.
 Its special pocket patch emblem is the Flying Tiger.

 International Peace Supporting Standby Force

-Founded on February 17, 1969 under the name of 2nd Ranger Brigade.
-On September 10, 1972 it was re-designated to 5th Special Forces Brigade.
+Founded on February 17, 1969, under the name of 2nd Ranger Brigade.
+On September 10, 1972, it was re-designated to 5th Special Forces Brigade.
 And in 2000 it adopted the name of Special Missions Group.
 Its special pocket patch emblem is the Black Dragon.

 In 2010, it became International Peace Supporting Standby Force (Korean: 국제평화지원단).
 The unit consists of around 1,000 members, and carries out overseas development missions.

-7th Special Forces Brigade
+7th Special Forces Brigade (Airborne)

 Founded on October 1, 1974.
 This unit is known for its HALO Jumping abilities.
 The 7th Special Forces Brigade maintains one of the only usable year-round Drop Zone.
 Its special pocket patch emblem is the Flying Horse or Pegasus.

-9th Special Forces Brigade
+9th Special Forces Brigade (Airborne)

 Founded on October 1, 1974, along with the 7th Special Forces Brigade.
-One former 9th special Forces Brigade Commander, Roh Tae-woo, served as President of the Republic of Korea from 1987-1992.
+One former 9th special Forces Brigade Commander, Roh Tae-woo, served as President of the Republic of Korea from 1987 to 1992.
 Its special pocket patch emblem is the Ghost.

-11th Special Forces Brigade
+11th Special Forces Brigade (Airborne)

 Founded on October 1, 1977.
 Its special pocket patch emblem is the Golden Bat.

 13th Special Mission Brigade

-The 13th Special Forces Brigade was founded on October 1, 1977 along with the 11th Special Forces Brigade.
+The 13th Special Forces Brigade was founded in July 1977 along with the 11th Special Forces Brigade.
 Its special pocket patch emblem is the Black Panther.

-On Dec.
-1, 2017, the 13th Special Forces Brigade was reorganized into the 13th Special Mission Brigade.
-It was formerly known as "The Decapitation Unit" (참수 부대), as unlike the other Korean Special Forces Brigades in addition to conducting unconventional warfare in enemy territory, it is tasked with neutralizing well-protected, high-priority targets such as political and military leaders and facilities.
-It is regarded as having the most intensive training regimen out of all the Korean Special Forces Brigades, holding regular joint training sessions with US Navy Seals and Green Berets, and is the only Korean Special Forces unit to still use conscripted troops in combat roles and training.
+On 1 December 2017, the 13th Special Mission Brigade was reorganized into the 13th Special Mission Brigade.
+It was formerly known as "The Decapitation Unit" (참수부대), as unlike the other Korean Special Forces Brigades in addition to conducting unconventional warfare in enemy territory, it is tasked with neutralizing well-protected, high-priority targets such as political and military leaders and facilities.
+It is regarded as having the most intensive training regimen out of all the Korean Special Forces Brigades, holding regular joint training sessions with US Navy SEALs and Green Berets, and is the only Korean Special Forces unit to still use conscripted troops in combat roles and training.